EversongWoods/UnityOidcClient/README.md

 [简体中文](./README.ZH.md)
 # Unity3D Authentication Client for Secure Login based on the OIDC standard

 This is a secure login application that uses OpenID Connect / OAuth2 authentication, developed based on [IdentityModel.OidcClient2](https://github.com/IdentityModel/IdentityModel.OidcClient2).
 It enables secure login through the system's built-in browser to any third-party or self-hosted IdentityServer that follows the OpenID Connect / OAuth2 standard for single sign-on (SSO).
-The application has three built-in browsers for different scenarios:
+The application has three built-in browsers redirect method for different scenarios:

 * **Android** , it uses **Chrome Custom Tabs**
 * **iOS** , it uses **SFSafariViewController**